 - the valid legal minimum (youth) wage

 - the agreed work duration

-- the period of payment (i.e. the month of June)
+- the period of payment (mostly a month)

 - the number of hours that you work per week